AlexSunner/memoree/README.md

 ### HTML

-- I used HTML to create the basic content of the project.
+- I used HTML to create the fundamental structure of the project.

 ### CSS